yangeorget/nucs/DOCUMENTATION.md

 ### Variables
 Variables are simply integers used to reference domains.

-> Variables are thus implicit.
+> In NUCS, variables are not reified but are implicit.

 Let's consider three variables with integer domains **[1, 10]**.